vagison/next-stack-e-commerce/README.md

 Create a .env file in the root of the project and configure the environment variables listed in .env.dist:

 ## Seeding (optional)

 To use the seeding function:
-Ensure you have MongoDB running and have configured the connection URI via dbConfig through .env.
+-Ensure you have MongoDB running and have configured the connection URI via dbConfig through .env.
-Call the seed function with the desired number of mock products, instead of ```number``` to generate and insert into the database: ```npm run seed number```.
+-Call the seed function with the desired number of mock products, instead of ```number``` to generate and insert into the database: ```npm run seed number```.

 ## API description